One-sixth/ms_ssim_pytorch/README.md

 The code was modified from https://github.com/VainF/pytorch-msssim.
 Part of the code has been modified to make it faster, takes up less VRAM, and is compatible with pytorch jit.

+## Great speed up in pytorch 1.2.
+It is strongly recommended to update to pytorch 1.2 !

 # Speed up.
 Only test on GPU.
 losser1 is https://github.com/lizhengwei1992/MS_SSIM_pytorch/blob/master/loss.py 268fc76
 losser2 is https://github.com/Po-Hsun-Su/pytorch-ssim/blob/master/pytorch_ssim/__init__.py 881d210